Preparing for the ISEE Essay

 Three ISEE Essay Tips

-• Use your time effectively.
-Take the first 2 to 5 minutes to create an outline that includes your main point, 2-3 supporting points, and any key details and examples you’ll incorporate into your essay.
+- Use your time wisely.
+Start by taking the first 2 to 5 minutes to outline your essay.
+Include your main point, two to three supporting points, and any key examples or personal details you’ll use.